open-learning-exchange/open-learning-exchange.github.io/pages/mi/mi-github-issues.md

    ```

 ## 5. Create a New Branch

+**Every time you start to work on an issue, you need to create a branch to keep issues you are working on separated from each other.**

 Make sure to use a descriptive name for your branch in the following fashion: *issueNumber-descriptive-branch-name*.